 A Perfect Day Trip from Jacksonville

 Silver Springs State Park makes a great day trip from Jacksonville.
+We particularly love to visit this park in the winter because there’s a chance to see manatees.
 This is the perfect park to chose for the entire family to experience the Florida Springs without having to swim.
 Fees vary depending on the activities chosen but overall a visit to this park is well worth the nominal charge.

 If you’re interested in learning more about springs in Florida, we recommend Touring the Springs of Florida: A Guide to the State’s Best Springs.
 It’s a great resource for day trips that your family is sure to love!